Lyon To Play Behind Closed Doors As Payet Lodges Official Complaint - UrduPoint

 Lyon added that the 32-year-old male protagonist was neither a member of a fan club nor a season ticket holder.

-Payet was also hit by a bottle during a game at Nice in August.
-He had been heckled by Lyon supporters while warming up before kick-off.
+Payet, who had been heckled by Lyon supporters while warming up before kick-off, was also hit by a bottle during a game at Nice in August.

-Nice were docked a point after the incident with Marseille, who on Wednesday were ordered to play their next home game behind closed doors after trouble during last month's clash with Paris Saint-Germain.
+Nice were docked a point after the incident with Marseille, who last week were ordered to play their next home game behind closed doors after trouble during last month's clash with Paris Saint-Germain.

+Payet had called for calm from supporters ahead of the match against PSG on October 24, but his appeal fell on deaf ears as both Neymar and Lionel Messi were targeted by projectiles.

+"He's the only player who's put himself forward over this issue (of crowd trouble) and he did it on his own initiative," said the Marseille club official.

-The game between Nice and Marseille was halted with 15 minutes left and replayed in its entirety two months later on neutral ground in Troyes and without fans.
+The game between Nice and Marseille in August was halted with 15 minutes left and replayed in its entirety two months later on neutral ground in Troyes and without fans.

 Nice were also ordered to play three games behind closed doors.
 Lens incurred a similar punishment following a pitch invasion during September's northern derby against Lille.